SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

 ### Task 2: Build a Docker Image for the Miyagi UI
 In this task, you will build and run the Miyagi UI Docker container locally.
 Begin by opening the Docker Desktop and completing the initial setup.
 Next, use Visual Studio Code to build the Docker image for the Miyagi UI.
 Once the image is created, verify it and run the image in Docker.
 Configure the host port and access the application locally via the provided URL.

-1. Navigate to the Docker Desktop application from the task bar.
+1. Navigate to the Docker Desktop application from the taskbar.
 If it is not open, you can open it by double-clicking on  the **Docker** Application from the Lab VM desktop.

    ![](./Media/docker1.png)